 Mr. Barr is an advisor of the William and Noma Copley Foundation of Chicago, a member of the Association of Art Museum Directors and of the International Association of Art Critics.
 He is an Honorary Member of the New York Chapter of the American Institute of Architects.
-Mr. Barr has also served on the editorial boards or committees of Magazine of Art, The Art Quarterly, The Art Bulletin, Art in America and Gazette des Beaux-Arts and has been a frequent contributor of articles to these and other periodicals.
+Mr. Barr has also served on the editorial boards or committees of Magazine of Art, The Art Quarterly, The Art Bulletin, Art in America and Gazette des Beaux-Arts and has contributed articles to various periodicals here and abroad.

 Born in Detroit, Michigan, in 1902, the son of a Presbyterian minister and teacher, Alfred Barr attended Boys' Latin School in Baltimore before going to Princeton.
-He is married to the former Margaret Scholari-Fitzmaurice of Rome, also an art historian, whom he met at the opening night of the Museum's first exhibition.
+He is married to the former Margaret Scolari-Fitzmaurice of Rome, also an art historian, whom he met at the opening night of the Museum's first exhibition.
 Mr. and Mrs. Barr live in New York City and have one daughter, Victoria.